ADVERTISEMENT

 AI infrastructure providing the foundation for AI-native network operations.

-The way you deploy your architecture matters as well.
-Many applications will take advantage of having a model running at the network edge to get a faster response time, while doing larger-scale training and global optimizations will be done in central location(s).
-Therefore, AI infrastructure must support both cloud, data center, and edge locations, with consistent security controls, identity, and encryption.
-In addition, the AI infrastructure must connect with your current network management tools so that the actionable information derived by AI can be converted into validated action.
+How you deploy your architecture will also matter.
+Most applications will leverage a model running at the edge of the network to enable quicker response times, while large-scale training and global optimization will occur in a centralized location.
+Therefore, the AI infrastructure needs to support cloud, datacenter, and edge environments with common security controls, identity, and encryption.
+Furthermore, the AI infrastructure should be able to interact with your existing network management tools to enable the actionable information provided by AI to become actionable, validated actions.

-Therefore, AI infrastructure converts data into operational intelligence and makes that intelligence reliable.
-When deployed for scalability, reliability, and compliance, AI infrastructure enables AI-native networks to transition from “smart features” operating in isolation to true self-driving behavior, improving overall network performance, reducing downtime, and supporting continuous adaptation.
+Therefore, AI Infrastructure turns data into operational intelligence and makes that intelligence reliable.
+When used for scalability, reliability, and compliance, AI infrastructure enables AI-Native Networks to transition from smart features operating independently to real-time, self-driving behavior, enhancing overall network performance, reducing downtime, and enabling continuous evolution.

 Machine Learning Networks: Networks powered by machine learning for smarter decisions.